Understanding Rent-to-Income Ratio Before You Sign

 Rent Payment Practices That Protect Tenants

-• Verify the landlord’s name and account before sending money.
+• Confirming the landlord’s name and payment details before sending funds.

-• Keep copies of bank statements or receipts to prove timely payments.
+• Keeping bank statements or receipts as proof of on-time payments.

-• Review lease terms to check for hidden fees tied to late payments.
+• Reading lease terms carefully for penalties or fees tied to late payments.

 Income Ratio and Why It Matters